 The CSA is a not-for-profit organization with a mission to promote the use of best practices for providing security assurance within Cloud Computing and to provide education on the uses of Cloud Computing to help secure all other forms of computing.
 The CSA is led by a broad coalition of industry practitioners, corporations, associations, and other key stakeholders.

 CSA's Security, Trust and Assurance Registry (STAR) is a free, publicly accessible registry that documents the security controls provided by cloud computing offerings, thereby helping organizations assess the security of cloud providers they currently use or are considering contracting with.
 Acquia has completed and published its Consensus Assessments Initiative Questionnaire (CAIQ), which provides industry-accepted ways to document the security controls in our PaaS (platform as a service) offering.
 The CAIQ provides a set of over 140 questions that a cloud consumer and cloud auditor may wish to ask of a cloud provider.

-Acquia's CAIQ is available for download at https://cloudsecurityalliance.org/star/registry/.
+Acquia's CAIQ is available for download from the CSA STAR registry.